EdditionOrbital/eddo-deployment/README.md

  - Run the `add-eddo-random-data.py` script.

  ## Status Updates
- - Shashank and Vignesh are currently in the midst of deploying this website to Azure Services.
-Once successful, the link will be made available in this repository!
+ - ~~Shashank and Vignesh are currently in the midst of deploying this website to Azure Services.
+Once successful, the link will be made available in this repository!~~
+ - Shashank and Vignesh are happy to announce that they have managed to host their website on a DigitalOcean Ubuntu VPS.
+You may choose to access our site at http://188.166.56.148:3000/ (to be populated with test data)